- BY Tim Kanak

 The way each panel roofing is attached to other panels is one of the main distinctions between the standing seam roofing panel and the 5V-crimp metal roof panel.
 Standing seam roofing has hidden fasteners holding the roofs in place.

 This allows the metal roof to enlarge and shrink as necessary, together with the clips that keep the roof in place.
-The fasteners on the 5V-crimp metal roof are exposed and do not offer the same room for contraction and expansion.
+The 5V-crimp metal roof has exposed fasteners and does not offer the same room for contraction and expansion.

 5. Appearance